 When to start taking folic acid

-Spina bifida is the most frequent spinal cord disorder in children, according to Sally Evans, MD, director of Children’s National Health System’s Division of Pediatric Rehabilitation Medicine, and medical director of the Spina Bifida Clinic.
+Spina bifida is the most frequent spinal cord disorder in children, according to Sarah Evans, M.D., director of Children’s National Health System’s Division of Pediatric Rehabilitation Medicine, and medical director of the Spina Bifida Clinic.

 Supplementation of folic acid before conception reduces the risk of spina bifida (open spine), a neural tube defect, Dr. Evans said.

 “There is evidence irrefutable that shows that folic acid taken prior to pregnancy can drastically reduce the incidences of myelodysplasia or spina bifida,” Dr. Evans said.

 Vital fetal growth happens early in pregnancy.
 Failure of the fetal neural tube to close, or spina bifida, can develop within 30 days after fertilization, Dr. Evans said.

 “Most people say it happens on day 28.
 That’s why it’s important for the folate to be taken before pregnancy because if you wait until you know you’re pregnant, it’s probably too late,” she said.

 Risk factors for spina bifida are genetic (taking folic acid doesn’t affect/prevent that, Dr. Evans said) and environmental – for example, the mother’s weight and the use of anticonvulsant drugs, or drugs that treat epilepsy, and their effect on the environment in which the baby is growing.

 Dr. Evans said everyone needs folic acid since our bodies use the vitamin to make new cells.
 About 400 micrograms is the daily allowance recommended for women before they become pregnant to help prevent major birth defects of the baby's brain and spine.

 “Only one-third of U.S. women of childbearing age consume the recommended amount from diet alone,” according to the National Council on Folic Acid.